Gluten-Free Pumpkin Pie

 This recipe calls for coconut milk, but there's no coconut flavor to this traditional pumpkin pie.
 It tastes best when made the night before and allowed to sit in the refrigerator.
 This recipe can be made egg-free with good results.
 And if you need a gluten-free pie crust recipe, you'll find one by scrolling down on this page.

-Note: Originally published in our October/November 2012 issue, this recipe ranks at No. 4 on our list of all-time most-visited pie recipes.
+Note: Originally published in our October/November 2012 issue, this recipe is one of our list of all-time most-visited pie recipes.
 To see the entire list of reader favorites, visit our feature "Pick the Perfect Pie: Our 12 Best Gluten-Free Pie Recipes."

 2 large eggs